svagionitis/CV/Stavros.Vagionitis.CV.md

 ## Activities/Distinctions

--   __Music__: _Mandolin_, _Piano_: Playing mandolin and piano for mandolinata “Fraternity of Cephalonia and Ithaca of Piraeus”.
--   __Photography__: Member of Fotoskiasi, Photographic Society of Technical University of Crete; Member of the Cork Camera Group.
+-   __Photography__: Member of Fotoskiasi, Photographic Society of Technical University of Crete/
--   __Sport__: _Football_, _basketball_: Playing basketball to A.C.
-Peiraikos.
-Now I usually play both basketball and football with some friends; Archery: I was in the team of A.C Phaethon Vrilission.
+-   __Sport__: Archery: I was in the team of A.C Phaethon Vrilission.
--   __Organizations__: Member of Technical Chamber of Greece (TEE-TCG): Participated in some of its meetings regarding the digital governance in Greece.
 -   __Prizes__: Winner of 2010 Skyscanner’s Student Brain Challenge.